martinboller/gse/README.md

 ## Latest changes

+### 2022-12-18 - GVMD version 22.4.1 and more + updated scripts (Python GMP)
+ - Upgraded GVMD to version 22.4.1 and updated some of the scripts + added a few more.

 ### 2022-12-05 - Scripts and updated readme
  - Added scripts: Example create Targets and export reports in pdf and csv format